-cxoffice.conf The CrossOver configuration file.
-The variables are fairly heavily commented, so there is a good chance that if you were so inclined, you could meaningfully edit it with a text editor.
-However, note that for most users we recommend using the Bottle Manager to modify this file. cxoffice.conf.
-The Bottle Manager automatically backs up old versions of configuration files.
+The CrossOver configuration file.
+The settings are fairly heavily cxoffice.conf commented, so there is a good chance that if you were so inclined, you CX0111Ce.CON1 could meaningfully modify it with a text editor.
+However, note that for most users we recommend using the Edit $\rightarrow$ Parameters menu instead.
+The Bottle Manager automatically backs up old versions of cxoffice.conf. configuration files.
 It can get untidy feel free to delete extraneous files. license.txt license.sig These files contain your CrossOver license.